samhagman/flough/README.md

 This has two main benefits:

 - Allows you to attach dynamic data to the job **before** it is put into queue.
-This means that this data will be indexed and therefore searchable by `Flough.search()` and that it will automatically get persisted to MongoDB without you having to manually put it there inside the job you register.
+This means that this data will be indexed and therefore searchable by `Flough.searchKue()` and that it will automatically get persisted to MongoDB without you having to manually put it there inside the job you register.

 Also because you have access to the `job.data` **before** it is put into the queue, you have access to `job.data._uuid` which is the unique identification string that has been assigned to the job.
 This allows you to use that UUID for whatever purposes you want for properties that you want to attach to `job.data`.